jindrichmynarz/dissertation/parts/related_work.md

 In this way, it allows to combine graph pattern matching with similarity-based retrieval within a single query.
 While conceived as a general approach, it was also applied to matchmaking of web services [@Kiefer2008].
 This application coupled iSPARQL with machine learning in order to improve detection of approximate matches.
-This use case demonstrated that *"combination of logical deduction and statistical induction produces superior performance over logical inference only"* [@Kiefer2008, p.
+This use case demonstrated that the hybrid *"combination of logical deduction and statistical induction produces superior performance over logical inference only"* [@Kiefer2008, p.
 473].
 Moreover, the similarity-based queries *"that exploit textual information of the services turned out to be very effective"* [@Kiefer2008, p.
 475].
 Both these findings greatly influenced our approaches to matchmaking.
 We leverage textual information in matchmaking based on full-text search and apply machine learning in RESCAL-based matchmaking.